Rama4/Intelligent-Driving-Assistant/README.md

     cd  src/DarkWebScraperServer
     python manage.py runserver 0.0.0.0:8000

-## Enter the IPv4 address of the PC in the client/.env file

-Run "ipconfig" command in Windows to find the IPv4 address.
-Set the IP value in .env file to that value.
-example:

-    IP=192.168.0.10

-This is so that the mobile app client can connect to the django server on the PC.

 ## Run the client

 Make sure the android phone is connected to the PC and its ID is listed with this command : "adb devices"